This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 House Finch Characteristics

-- Males sport raspberry-red heads and chests, while females rock a subtle brown plumage
+Males flaunt raspberry-red heads and chests, while females stick to subtle browns with intricate feather patterns.

 Scarlet Tanager Description